p3nt4/Nuages/Handlers/DNS/DNSAES256/README.md

 This PoC DNS handler uses AES256 to encrypt traffic between implants and the server.

 ### DNS Queries
-This handler uses TXT DNS queries, with a protocol based on three types of queries.
+This handler uses TXT DNS queries, with a protocol based on four types of queries.

 #### N Query
 This DNS query asks the server to start buffering a new request, and gets a request ID as a response.